ror-1211/staged_push-demo/README.md

 make sidekiq
 ```

 Go to http://localhost:3000 and try different options.
+You can change the value of
+`USE_STAGED_PUSH` in `.env.dev` to compare between the default behaviour and the gem behaviour.